bosley/nerv-go/README.md

 ## Nerv

 Nerv is a simple pub/sub eventing engine for applications that want to to process events in parallel.

-Nerv offers the ability to spin-up an http endpoint for event submissions, and has a set of client-side functions that can be used to submit data to a nerv instance.

-This project is meant to be used as a library to extend applications but it does offer a CLI server found in `/cli` that can be used as an example of how to use nerv, as-well-as being used for testing nerv-based application
+It operates on a standard topic/consumer/producer model where topics can be added, and consumers can subscribe to the topic(s).
+When an event is submitted to the engine, the event is given out to consumers based on the configurations of the respective topic (Broadcast distribution, or Direct distribution with Arbitrary, RoundRobin, and Random selection methods.)

+Nerv is meant to be the central driver of an event-driven application, and so, it offers a simple interface to create "modules" that can be set to start/stop along-with the engine while providing configurations for routing/ forwarding events.

+Within the source code there are two examples of modules being used.

+The first is `module_test` which creates a TCP listener that forwards `net.conn` objects to the consumers of that module in a round-robin fasion.
+While "load balancing" this internally may not make sense, its used strictly for testing.

+The second is `modhttp`, a module meant specifically to open the event bus to the world (or local network, etc) via http.
+This module contains client and server functions along with an optional "authorization wrapperr + callback" scheme that can allow a user to filter out any submissions that have invalid or nonexistent API tokens, etc. See `modhttp_test.go` in the `modhttp` directory.

+## The Example

+As a means to demonstrate/ test/ and debug nerv instances, the cli in `example` was made.
+This cli has daemon-like functionality along with shutdown timers (using the event engine via a `reaper`.)
+You can use this application to check the status of a nerv instance, run a nerv instance, submit events, and generally just use it to see what `nerv` is meant for.

+Since the example is really the bread and butter of nerv's use-case it is further elaborated on below.

-## Starting/ Stopping server instance
+### Starting/ Stopping server instance

 Start server at 9092 with specified grace shudown time and server process file.
 ```